orientechnologies/orientdb-docs/Loader.md

 | `"standardELementConstraints"` | Defines whether it changes the default setting for TinkerPop BLueprint constraints.
 Value cannot be null and you cannot use `id` as a property name. | boolean |  | `true` |

 For the `"txUseLog"` parameter, when WAL is disabled you can still achieve reliable transactions through this parameter.
 You may find it useful to group many operations into a batch, such as [`CREATE EDGE`](SQL-Create-Edge.md).
+If `"dbAutoCreate"` or `"dbAutoDropIfExists"` are set to true and remote connection is used,  `serverUsername` and `serverPassword` must be provided.
+Usually the server user name is root, while the password for server administrator is provided at the startup of the OrientDB server.

 ### Classes